Keith Ellison’s Praise For Clinton Could Be Trouble For The Democratic Party [Opinion]

 God lord, he’s become such a tool. @TammyKosiancic @keithellison

-— ????BadProgressive???? (@sushiqk_2) March 16, 2017
+—????BadProgressive???? (@sushiqk_2) March 16, 2017

 @keithellison I see why you and Tom Perez joined hands.Sounds like a neoliberal status quo coup to me.Sad day for progressives. @justicedems